I am indebted to

 stronger especially now I have children of my own.
 Before I had

-children of my own I had one kind of relationship with my Mom.
-But it
+children of my own I had one kind of relationship with my mother.
+But

-wasn't until I had children of my own that the full dimension of who my
+it wasn't until I had children of my own that the full dimension of who

-I schedule occasions to call my Mom as opportunities.
-I'm not referring
+I schedule occasions to call my mother as opportunities.
+I'm not

-to them as opportunities to simply speak with my Mom, which of course
+referring to them as opportunities to simply speak with my mother,

 laboratories if you will, in which I can distinguish my